Skip to Content

 Frog Handprint Craft – Kids will “toad-ally” love this project!
 They will personalize their frogs with their handprints to make those feet perfect for leaping.
 This craft not only has kids use their creativity, but also their fine motor skills and scissor skills.

 Paper Plate Ladybug Craft – Here’s another fun ladybug craft for you to do with the kids!
-Whether you incorporate this craft with a favorite book or with an insect themed study, this one is sure to be a hit.
+Whether you incorporate this craft with a favorite book or with an insect theme study, this one is sure to be a hit.
 Kids will love to paint their paper plates to transform them into cute and cheerful ladybugs!

 Tissue Paper Bee Craft – Get those little fingers busy scrunching up tissue paper and gluing it in place to make an adorable bee.
 They’ll work the small muscles in their hands and improve their pincer grasp when they work on this fun craft!